 It is no secret that the market is saturated with all kinds of fitness and health apps - some good, some bad, some mediocre.
-If you want to get in shape and do not know where to start, an app is typically the go-to choice because it offers a quick and convenient way to start.
+However, if you want to get in shape and do not know where to start, an app is typically the go-to choice because it offers a quick and convenient way to get going.

-Among the many apps on the market, Freeletics stands out precisely because it offers many benefits and a unique training experience for the user.
-One program specifically gained our interest, bodyweight - which becomes very handy during these COVID-19 (lockdown) days.
+Among the many apps on the market, the Freeletics fitness app stands out precisely because it offers many benefits and a unique training experience for the user.
+However, one option has become particularly interesting: bodyweight training.

 Freeletics is an all-in-one fitness app that asks questions, tracks your performance, and creates programs that suit your needs, wants, and goals.

 Once you download and install the app, you are prompted to answer some basic questions about yourself.
-In doing that, you provide the app with actionable data to custom-tailor a plan for you.
-Typically, the items are along the lines of:
+In doing so, you provide the app with actionable data to custom-tailor a plan for you.
+Typically, the questions are along the lines of:

 - What are your top three fitness goals?

 The questionnaire takes less than a minute to complete.
-By extension, the app also gathers data for the type of equipment you have available, if any.
-Once you go through the questionnaire, Freeletics provides you with different journeys to embark on.
-Each journey represents another training program you can start.
-Each typically takes between six and twelve weeks to complete.
+The app also gathers data for the type of equipment you have available (if any).
+Once you go through the questionnaire, Freeletics provides you with unique journeys.
+Each journey represents a training program you can start and typically takes between six and twelve weeks to complete.

-You can learn more about each journey by clicking on them before choosing.
+You can learn more about each journey by clicking on them before deciding.
 If you later find that a program does not work well, you can change course and start over.
-Alternatively, if you enjoy a given journey a lot, you can repeat it once it’s done.
+Alternatively, if you enjoy a given journey, you can repeat it once it is done.

-The app is very well-built and intuitive – no surprise, it was also awarded the "Editors' Choice" and "App of the Day" in both the Apple and Google Play Store.
-Also, the ratings are very positive, with 4.6 out of 5.0.
-But let’s have a look at the app itself.
+The app is very well-built and intuitive.
+It was also awarded the "Editors' Choice" and "App of the Day" in Apple and Google Play stores.
+The app's ratings are also positive, with 4.6 out of 5.0.
+But let us have a look at the app itself.

-The interface of Freeletics is clean and straightforward to use, and all you need to do is tap the screen.
-You are then presented with a video demo of each movement and have the option to follow along for the recommended number of reps.
-And their video tutorials become very handy to help you with exercises you do not know yet and get the instruction on the right form.
+The interface of Freeletics is clean and straightforward to use.
+All you need to do is tap the screen.
+You are then presented with a video demo of each movement and have the option to follow along with the recommended number of reps.
+Their video tutorials become very handy for exercises you do not know yet, and you can learn while training.